-Congenital heart defects are the most common types of birth defects, and acute and chronic neurologic complications are often seen in children born with congenital heart disease; the primary neurologic complications of congenital heart disease include stroke, seizures, epilepsy, hemorrhage, and infections.
+Congenital heart defects are the most common types of birth defects, and acute and chronic neurologic complications are not uncommon in children born with congenital heart disease: stroke, seizures, epilepsy, hemorrhage, and infections.
 Data on developmental outcomes, mortality, and morbidity have been rapidly updated as surgical techniques improve.
 This article reviews the current literature and describes the different types of congenital heart defects, including genetic and environmental factors, and their associated neurologic disorders.
 Methods for management, treatment, and prevention of the most common types of congenital heart disease are also provided.

-• Children born with congenital, or acquired, heart disease often experience adverse neurologic complications in up to 25% of cases.
+• Children born with congenital, or acquired, heart disease experience adverse neurologic complications in up to 25% of cases.

 • With the growing success of complex surgical procedures that correct congenital heart defects, infants who might have previously died are now surviving into adulthood.

 • Alongside improved survival rates, advancements in critical care and neuroprotective strategies and technology have altered the neurodevelopmental outcomes seen in congenital heart disease survivors.
 Application of noninvasive diagnostic tools, such as MRI, MRA, CT, microarray analysis, and cranial ultrasound studies in neonates, have allowed us to diagnose vascular lesions that in previous years may have been silent.

 Historical note and terminology